Home Email Marketing Trends and Ideas

 Dec.
 1-7, 2019

-The week of Cyber Monday in 2019 was the most promotional for Home brands.
+The week of Cyber Monday in 2019 was the most promotional for Home and decor brands.
 During that week, they sent the most emails that included a promotion.

 Most active week